cintiakimura/cintiakimura-gtock/module-07-multiway-pots.md

 3. Defender strategy multiway OOP?
    **Answer: Check-raise more with strong hands**

 Well done!
 Multiway is tough but crucial.
 Next: Tools & Solvers.
+Save as `07-multiway-pots.md`.